epflProjects/MachineLearning/Project02/README.md

 The embeddings reside in the `src/embeddings/` directory.
 This project used two embeddings:
 - `sentiment.txt` : it is the sentiment word embeddings file.
-- `glove.twitter.27B.200d.txt` : GlOve by https://nlp.stanford.edu/projects/glove/
+- `glove.twitter.27B.200d.txt` : Stanford Pretrained Glove Word Embeddings by https://nlp.stanford.edu/projects/glove/

 ## Input Data Requirements
 Make sure you have the two files train and test at the right place : `./src/data/`.